Consumer Guide to the Legal Fee Arbitration Program Pamphlet

 WHAT IS THE LEGAL FEE ARBITRATION PROGRAM?

 The Fee Arbitration Program is an informal, free service provided by The Florida Bar to resolve fee disputes between attorneys and clients and between attorneys.
 The arbitration process may be initiated by either the client or the attorney and may be used instead of a lawsuit to settle a fee dispute.
+The Fee Arbitration Program is limited to disputes involving amounts of $100,000 or less.

 The sole purpose of the arbitration hearing is to decide the fair and reasonable value of the legal services provided by the attorney for the client.
 Participation in the program is not mandatory.
 Written consent by both parties is required in order to participate in the fee arbitration program.